gideonoludeyi/sklearn-introduction/docs/object-oriented-programming.md

  |      list of weak references to the object (if defined)
 ```

-Hopefully between the [_Basic Solution_](#basic-solution) and [_OOP Solution_](#oop-solution), you now recognize how powerful the **Object-Oriented Programming** paradigm is.
+Hopefully through these examples ([_Basic Solution_](#basic-solution) and [_OOP Solution_](#oop-solution)), you now realize how powerful the **Object-Oriented Programming** paradigm is.

-This style of programming will definitely come up more frequently as you advance in your programming journey.
+This style of programming will come up frequently as you advance in your programming journey.

-As an additional exercise, you can try implementing a `Post` _class_ with what we've learned so far.
+As an additional exercise, you can try implementing a `Post` _class_ with what we've learned so far and integrate it with the current code.